The Secret of Stamboul

 The Secret of Stamboul, also known as The Spy in White, is a 1936 British thriller film, taken from the 1935 novel The Eunuch of Stamboul by Dennis Wheatley, directed by Andrew Marton and starring Valerie Hobson, James Mason and Frank Vosper.
 It was made at Shepperton Studios.
 The screenplay concerns a British agent who tries to thwart a revolution.

-Premise
+After the success of The Spy in Black, also starring Valerie Hobson, this film was re-released as The Spy in White.

+Plot

-A British agent (Mason) travels to Istanbul (Stamboul) to try to thwart a revolution.
+A British agent travels to Istanbul (Stamboul) to try to thwart a revolution.